kiminh/qlib/docs/component/model.rst

 Introduction
 ===================

+..
+TDOD:: Rewrite the part

-By ``Model``, users can use known data and features to train the model and make the future prediction about stocks.
+With ``Model``, users can use known data and features to train the model and make the future prediction about stocks.

 Interface
 ===================